-Beginning on August 9 and through the Fall semester: Mondays-Thursdays, 10 a.m.-6 p.m. and Fridays, 10 a.m.-2 p.m.
+Beginning on August 9 and through the fall semester, the Bookstore hours will be: Mondays-Thursdays, 10 a.m.-6 p.m. and Fridays, 10 a.m.-2 p.m.
+Curb-side pickup is available by appointment.

 I see people wearing red, yellow, and green wristbands.
 What do they mean?